FiendsOfTheElements/FF1Randomizer/README.md

  A version control system.
 This will control a folder or directory for you, managing the files inside it so you can swap between versions of those files.

 #### Git Terms
- - commit: A discrete piece of history in the version control system
+ - commit: A discrete piece of history in the version control system.
  - branch: A distinct history of the files in the git directory.
 This can have a history that shares a common ancestor with another branch (the usual case) or be fully separate.
 Usually features/bugfixes start with a new branch off the main branch.
- - repo, repository, or remote: a remote server that facilitates distributed development through being a synchronized source of truth for the files in the git directory.
+ - repo, repository, or remote: A remote server that facilitates distributed development through being a synchronized source of truth for the files in the git directory.
 There can be multiple repos.
- - rebase or merge: Methods of taking changes that are in a repo and combining them with your local work
+ - rebase or merge: Methods of taking changes that are in a repo and combining them with your local work.
- - pull and push: transferring files from the repo to your local stuff or the other way around.
+ - pull and push: Rransferring files from the repo to your local stuff or the other way around.
  - clone: The action of setting up a local git directory that is a clone of a specific repo.
- - checkout: Swap to a different branch or commit
+ - checkout: Swap to a different branch or commit.

  - use `git status` to see what the current situation in your local git directory is.